 Kaplan Fox Files Class Action to Recover Losses for Investors Who Purchased Twitter, Inc. Common Stock

 SAN FRANCISCO, Oct.
-30, 2019 /PRNewswire/ -- Kaplan Fox & Kilsheimer LLP (www.kaplanfox.com) has filed a class action suit in the United States District Court for the Northern District of California against Twitter, Inc. ("Twitter" or the "Company") (NYSE: TWTR), Jack Dorsey, Twitter's Chief Executive Officer, and Ned Segal, Twitter's Chief Financial Officer (collectively, the "Defendants").
+31, 2019 /PRNewswire/ -- Kaplan Fox & Kilsheimer LLP (www.kaplanfox.com) has filed a class action suit in the United States District Court for the Northern District of California against Twitter, Inc. ("Twitter" or the "Company"), Jack Dorsey, Twitter's Chief Executive Officer, and Ned Segal, Twitter's Chief Financial Officer (collectively, the "Defendants").

 The complaint alleges that Defendants violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the SEC, and is brought by plaintiff on behalf of all persons and entities who purchased the publicly traded common stock of Twitter from August 6, 2019 through October 23, 2019, inclusive (the "Class Period").